H.J. Heinz Co. Factory

 Side door at the north end

-This article was originally published in the Berkeley Daily Planet.
+A shorter version of this article was published in the Berkeley Daily Planet on 31 August 2002.

 __________________